The Science Behind Your Halloween Candy Binge (and How to Prevent It)

 Habituation also happens with food.
 If you restrict certain foods or try to keep them out of your house, it makes these foods more exciting and desirable.
 You tell yourself you can’t have them, and then your brain fixates on them.
 It makes sense that, when you finally get access to those foods, you find it hard to control yourself or stop eating.
 Your body has no idea when you’ll allow yourself to eat that food again, so it keeps driving you to eat more and more.

 On the other hand, when you allow yourself to eat all sorts of foods and keep these foods around you, they become less exciting, and the desire to eat them diminishes.
 This has been shown with a variety of foods including potato chips, mac and cheese, pizza and chocolate.

 It makes sense: Say you were told you could eat pizza for dinner every night.
 While that might sound great on night one, by the fifth or sixth night, the pizza will have lost its allure and you’ll likely eat fewer slices than you did the first night.
 Just as city dwellers adjust to street traffic noise or stop being as bothered by bad smells, people get habituated to a food the more they eat it.

 The opposite is also true.
 When you don’t have access to certain foods, the more your brain focuses on them.
 For instance, if you’ve ever been on a trip without access to your favorite foods, what’s the first thing you feel like eating when you get home?
 That’s right: the foods you missed while you were traveling.

-If you’ve avoided candy bars, candy corn or M&M’s since last Halloween season, you’ll want to permit yourself to indulge.
-But when you finally let yourself have “just one mini candy bar,” your brain lights up with interest and it’s often hard to stop.
+If you’ve avoided candy bars, candy corn or M&M’s since last Halloween season, you’ll probably want to enjoy some this year.
+But many people find that when they finally let themselves have “just one”, it’s often hard to stop.
 This is food deprivation backlash, or rebound eating.